ngroegli/askai-cli/patterns/one_page_website_generation.md

   - `html_content`: Contains the complete HTML code for the website
   - `css_styles`: Contains the complete CSS code for the website
   - `javascript_code`: Contains the JavaScript code for the website (optional)
-  - `visual_output`: Contains a nicely formatted preview of the website with code snippets and instructions
+  - `website_preview`: Contains a nicely formatted preview of the website with code snippets and instructions

   Requirements:
   - HTML MUST reference exactly "style.css" and "script.js" (matching output filenames)